phildenhoff/anylist_cli/README.md

     └── meal_plans.rs    # Meal plan commands
 ```

-## License

-See LICENSE file for details.

 ## Disclaimer

-This is an unofficial tool and is not affiliated with or endorsed by AnyList.
+This is unofficial: please do not bother the AnyList folks with this tool.